NATO Secretary General

 Third and lastly, the Secretary General is the senior executive officer of the NATO International Staff, responsible for making staff appointments and overseeing its work.

-In his day-to-day work, the Secretary General is directly supported by a Private Office and a Deputy Secretary General, who assists the Secretary General and replaces him in his absence.
-The Deputy Secretary General is also the chairman of a number of senior committees, ad hoc groups and working groups.
+In their day-to-day work, the Secretary General is directly supported by a Private Office and a Deputy Secretary General, who assists the Secretary General and replaces them in their absence.
+The Deputy Secretary General is also the chair of a number of senior committees, ad-hoc groups and working groups.

 More generally speaking, the entire International Staff at NATO Headquarters supports the Secretary General, either directly or indirectly.

-The Secretary General is a senior statesman from a NATO member country, appointed by member states for a four-year term.
+The Secretary General is a senior political figure from a NATO member country, appointed by member states for a four-year term.
 The selection is carried through informal diplomatic consultations among member countries, which put forward candidates for the post.

 No decision is confirmed until consensus is reached on one candidate.
-At the end of his term, the incumbent might be offered to stay on.
+At the end of their term, the incumbent might be offered to stay on.

-The position has traditionally been held by a European statesman.
+The position has traditionally been held by a European senior political figure.